X-O Manowar: Film

 In September 2016, newly formed Valiant Entertainment announced a feature film centered around Aric of Dacia / X-O Manowar.
 Executives of the company stated that there were notable directors attached to the project, and that the film will be true to the source material.
 By April 2020, John Cena teased his involvement with the film via his social media platforms.

 Video game

-X-O Manowar was featured along with Marvel Comics' armored superhero Iron Man in the Acclaim Entertainment-developed video game Iron Man and X-O Manowar in Heavy Metal, produced for PC, PlayStation, Sega Saturn, Sega Game Gear, and Game Boy.
+X-O Manowar was featured along with Marvel Comics' armored superhero Iron Man in the Acclaim Entertainment-developed video game Iron Man and X-O Manowar in Heavy Metal, produced for IBM PC compatibles, PlayStation, Saturn, Game Gear, and Game Boy.
 In the game, X-O Manowar and Iron Man fight together against villains from both heroes' stories in order to stop them from obtaining all fragments of the Cosmic Cube.

 Web series

 X-O Manowar made an appearance in the web series Ninjak vs. the Valiant Universe, portrayed by Derek Theler.